 One of the benefits of the RBAC is to reduce administrative work.
 If you have many users in your organization, make sure that users can be grouped into specific roles with the same permissions to maximize efficiency.

-This feature will be very helpful if you need to build a Strapi application to manage a network of franchise, a partner portal or any distributed network and global communities composed of several subgroups or entities.
+This feature will be very helpful if you need to build a Strapi application to manage a network of franchises, a partner portal, or any distributed network and global communities composed of several subgroups or entities.

 Large companies often require these privileges to be managed from Single Sign-On (SSO) or Active directory that controls authorization to all accounts and applications from a single service.
-That SSO feature is not yet available in Strapi EE.
-However, we’re currently working on supporting third-party authentication providers such as Okta, Azure AD, GitHub, Facebook, Google, Twitter and so on.
+At the moment, the Strapi Enterprise plans offer an SSO authentication feature for the Strapi admin panel, which lets employees 3rd party authentication providers and protocols such as Active Directory, Okta, Auth0, Keycloak, OAuth, etc, to log in to the Strapi admin panel.

 Learn more about Strapi Enterprise Editions